-Daytime running light system (if equipped)
+■ Daytime running light system

-- To make your vehicle more visible to other drivers, the daytime running lights turn on automatically whenever the engine is started and the parking brake is released.
+- To make your vehicle more visible to other drivers during daytime driving, the daytime running lights turn on automatically whenever the engine is started and the parking brake is released with the headlight switch off or in the "AUTO" position.
+(Illuminate brighter than the parking lights.)
 Daytime running lights are not designed for use at night. - Compared to turning on the headlights, the daytime running light system offers greater durability and consumes less electricity, so it can help improve fuel economy.

-Headlight control sensor (vehicles with automatic headlight system)
+■ Headlight control sensor (vehicles with automatic headlight system)